jsk-ros-pkg/jsk_demos/jsk_2019_10_spatula/README.md

 ### pr2-spatula-force-test.l
 - with this little demo Pr2 scrapes along a bowl 40 times, which it is holding in its left gripper using a spatula with its right gripper
 - the demo does not include picking up the bowl and spatula, PR2 waits 5 seconds before closing one griper at a time, the spatula and bowl have to be placed in the gripper manually
-- the file contains a flag *simulation*, which has to be set t/nil manually to decide whether it is run on simulation or real robot

 ### plot_bag.py, PR2_joints.pdf and bagfiles
 - the task was executed three times: